 PROGRAMME

 Mette Ingvartsen is a Danish choreographer and dancer.
-She began her studies in Amsterdam and Brussels in 1999, graduating from the performing arts school P.A.R.T.S. in 2004.
-Her first performance, Manual Focus (2003), was created while she was still studying.
-Her early works include 50/50 (2004), to come (2005), It’s in The Air (2008), and GIANT CITY (2009), performances that explore affect, perception, and sensation in relation to bodily representation.
-Mette's work is characterised by hybridity and seeks to expand choreographic practices by combining dance and movement with other fields such as visual art, technology, language, and theory.
+From 1999, she studied in Amsterdam and Brussels where she, in 2004, graduated from the performing arts school P.A.R.T.S.
+Her first performance Manual Focus (2003) was made while she was still studying.
+Her early pieces comprise, among others, of 50/50 (2004), to come (2005), It’s in The Air (2008) and GIANT CITY (2009) – performances questioning affect, perception and sensation in relation to bodily representation.
+Her work is characterised by hybridity and engages in extending choreographic practices by combining dance and movement with other domains such as visual art, technology, language and theory.

 2025